tock/tock/doc/wg/core/notes/core-notes-2024-10-11.md

  * https://github.com/tock/tock/pull/4193
  * Brad: This PR has some static mut issues.
 Amit says they're "easy to handle" and he'll help.
  * Hudson: We could also make a partial jump if we needed, to somewhere less than here
- * Leon: The warnings in this nightly are good, but they haven't reached the level where there are a TON of them.
-And they occur in tests
+ * Leon: The warnings in this nightly are not too bad, but they haven't gotten the point of checking board-tests, where there's a ton of mutable statics still
  * Hudson: Notably, I think warnings in tests don't block the build right now
  * Leon: Oh, that's on me to get to